malcos/makefile-semver/README.md

 Either paste the SemVer logic at the bottom of your own `Makefile`, or download the file from this repository and [include](https://www.gnu.org/software/make/manual/html_node/Include.html) it.

+After that you can optionally override and customize the values of the configuration variables at the beginning of your Makefile.

 You can choose from two different implementations:

 | Filename | Supported format | Example |